appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-10-12-copy-processflow.md

 - You need to have the ProcessFlows created.
 Steps are create ProcessFlow are [Given Here](/processflow/creating-processflow/)
 - You will be provided with **rename** option before copying to the destination folder in case a processflow with same name is available already.
-- Any changes made to the original processflow after executing the copying the process, the same changes will not reflect once already copied.
 - All the mappings and configurations made in the original processflow, will be copied while copying the processflow.
 - All the copied versions will be treated as a New Designed processflow, hence the user needs to [freshly deploy](/processflow/deploying-and-executing-processfloww/) the copied processflow, when required.
 - Processflows that are copied from the **[ProcessFlow Folder](/processflow/processflow-listing-page/#process-flow-folder) and its subfolders** can be copied only within the same area, that is: **ProcessFlow Folder and its Sub-Folder**.